bitacora-ai/chainlit-graphql/README.md

 Welcome to the ChainLit Chat History Persister project!
 This solution is designed as a custom backend compatible with ChainLit installations to enable persistent storage of chat history.
 Leveraging GraphQL, it aims to integrate seamlessly with the ChainLit ecosystem, providing a sturdy first step towards a customizable data layer as encouraged by the ChainLit documentation.
 [Custom Data Persistence in ChainLit](https://docs.chainlit.io/data-persistence/custom)

-## Project Overview

-The initiative behind this project is to allow users to maintain control over their chat history, ensuring data persists across updates to the ChainLit server environment.
-This backend solution is compatible with ChainLit version 1.0.301, with plans to support newer versions shortly.
-If you require compatibility with an older version of ChainLit, please reach out so we can consider your needs.

-### Key Features

-- **Persistent Chat History:** Keeps your chat data safe and retrievable.
-- **Compatibility:** Works with ChainLit version 1.0.301.
-- **Flexible Storage Options:** Supports both Docker-managed PostgreSQL databases and external databases.
-Non-text data requires an S3 bucket for storage.

-### Current Limitations

-- **No UI for Observability:** In this release, there's no dedicated UI for data management or observation.
-Database queries are currently the method for data retrieval.
-- **Initial Setup Requirements:** User and API key generation occur at the first application run; a more refined management system is planned for future releases.

 ## How to Use

 You can deploy this project using a Docker image from Docker Hub or by cloning the repository for a more hands-on setup.
 Both methods support using either a Docker-managed PostgreSQL database or an external database for flexibility.